 Neils has been making a name for himself all over Maine for going on two decades now.
-An early member (and eventual co-chair) of the nascent Green Party in the mid-90s, he soon tired of the glacial pace of conventional politics, turning instead to direct activism via Earth First!, which proved a much better match.
+An early member (and eventual co-chair) of the nascent Green Party in the mid-90s, he soon tired of the glacial pace of conventional politics, turning instead to direct activism via Earth First!,

 In 2010, Fred Horch ran for the Maine State House of Representatives and garnered well over 30 percent of the vote, losing to the Democrat by less than 200 votes.
 He has since founded a civic organization called the League of Brunswick Voters, whose website can be found here.
 The Times Record has more, from Horch himself: